Formaldehyde

-Formaldehyde (/fɔːrˈmældɪhaɪd/ for-MAL-di-hide, /USalsofər-/ fər--) (systematic name methanal) is a naturally occurring organic compound with the formula CH2O and structure H2C=O. The pure compound is a pungent, colourless gas that polymerises spontaneously into paraformaldehyde (refer to section Forms below), hence it is stored as an aqueous solution (formalin), which is also used to store animal specimens.
+Formaldehyde (/fɔːrˈmældɪhaɪd/ for-MAL-di-hide, /USalsofər-/ fər--) (systematic name methanal) is an organic compound with the chemical formula CH2O and structure H2C=O. The compound is a pungent, colourless gas that polymerises spontaneously into paraformaldehyde.
+It is stored as aqueous solutions (formalin), which consists mainly of the hydrate CH2(OH)2.
 It is the simplest of the aldehydes (R\sCHO).
-The common name of this substance comes from its similarity and relation to formic acid.

-Formaldehyde is an important precursor to many other materials and chemical compounds.
-In 2006, the global production rate of formaldehyde was estimated at 12 million tons per year.
+As a precursor to many other materials and chemical compounds, in 2006 the global production of formaldehyde was estimated at 12 million tons per year.
 It is mainly used in the production of industrial resins, e.g., for particle board and coatings.

+Formaldehyde also occurs naturally.
+It is derived from the degradation of serine, dimethylglycine, and lipids.
+Demethylases act by converting N-methyl groups to formaldehyde.

+Formaldehyde is classified as a group 1 carcinogen and can cause respiratory and skin irritation upon exposure.

 Forms

 Formaldehyde is more complicated than many simple carbon compounds in that it adopts several diverse forms.
 These compounds can often be used interchangeably and can be interconverted.